colinSchofield/zai-weather/README.md

 1. The scalability of the service could be improved by adding horizontal scaling behind a load balancer and through fine tuning the cache TTL.

-To gain *more* performance, would require a design discussion, but here is what I am thinking.
+2. To gain *more* performance, would require a design discussion, but here is what I am thinking.
 Each request should **not** require a callout to a 3rd party provider.
 Instead, just before the cache is going to expire, a request is made that gathers **all** the cities in Australia and store this information.
-This would provide instant access to our callers.
+This would much more efficient and would provide instant access for our callers.

-Alternatively, rather than *polling* our providers, it might be possible to subscribe to a weather broker and receive notifications when a weather change has occurred.
+3. Alternatively, rather than *polling* our providers, it might be possible to subscribe to a weather broker and receive notifications when a weather change has occurred.
 Then the *latest* information could be updated from the weather providers.

-2. In terms of reliability, I feel that we would definitely benefit from the addition of [Prometheus](https://grafana.com/go/webinar/intro-to-observability-with-prometheus/) metrics for monitoring and observability.
-Looking at the information recorded by the Circuit Breaker component [gobreaker.Counts](https://github.com/sony/gobreaker/blob/70f7cbc53af96e27e1042a5f5803c9b960e0ca81/gobreaker.go#L47).
-This would be excellent for this purpose and could be used to build up alerts and/or dashboards (via Grafana).
+4. In terms of reliability, I feel that we would benefit from the addition of [Prometheus](https://grafana.com/go/webinar/intro-to-observability-with-prometheus/) metrics for monitoring and observability.
+The information recorded by the Circuit Breaker component (shown here: [gobreaker.Counts](https://github.com/sony/gobreaker/blob/70f7cbc53af96e27e1042a5f5803c9b960e0ca81/gobreaker.go#L47)) would be excellent for this purpose and could be used to build up alerts and/or dashboards (via Grafana).

-Thank you guys for giving me this coding challenge, I had a lot of fun working on it. 🙂
+Thank you for giving me this coding challenge, I had a lot of fun working on it. 🙂

 **Colin Schofield**
 e: colin.schofield@gmail.com